inspirehep/author.xml/README.md

               The [ORCID](https://orcid.org/) identifier is the highly reccommended author identifier to use - all authors are encouraged to sign up for this individually.
 If the author does not possess an ORCID identifier, an INSPIRE-ID may be used as an alternative.
 Please consult the section on [Where do I get the information needed for some of the data values?](#infoneeded) for more detailed information about the handling of author ids.
         - Element `<cal:authorFunding>` OPTIONAL - this element describes the author's funding source, such as a grant or fellowship, if necessary (e.g., Alfred P. Sloan Fellow).
 This element can be left empty|

+I want to go back up to ['How do I fill in the values in author.xml?'](#howfillauthorxml)

 <a name="infoneeded"></a>
 ## Data values obtained elsewhere